top of page

 The noun 'proclamation' has its etymological roots in the Latin word 'proclamare,' which is a combination of 'pro,' meaning 'forth,' and 'clamare,' meaning 'to cry out' or 'to shout.'
 In Latin, 'proclamare' referred to the act of making an announcement or declaration loudly and publicly.
 As this concept transitioned into Old French as 'proclamacion' and later into Middle English, it retained its core meaning of a formal and public announcement or declaration made by a person or an authority figure to communicate an important message, statement, or decree.
 The etymology of 'proclamation' underscores its historical association with the act of making a declaration known to the public by crying out or announcing it aloud, emphasizing its role as a formal means of communication in various contexts, including governance, celebrations, and public events.

-Quiz: Find the meaning of proclamation
+Quiz: Find the meaning of the noun proclamation:

 Try Again!